-Much work went into ensuring that the Lloyd and Mary Ann Whitaker Cyclorama Building is a suitable showcase for the 130-year-old The Battle of Atlanta painting, one of the city’s most treasured historic artifacts, and the newest major construction project at the Atlanta History Center.
+Much work went into ensuring that the Lloyd and Mary Ann Whitaker Cyclorama Building became a suitable showcase for the 130-year-old The Battle of Atlanta cyclorama painting, one of the city’s most treasured historic artifacts, and the newest major construction project at Atlanta History Center.
 Located at the corner of West Paces Ferry Road and Slaton Drive in Buckhead, the building has been outfitted with energy-efficient HVAC equipment, LED lighting, and recycled materials.
-More than 1,000 tons of recycled concrete milled into crushed stone were used to enable the Atlanta History Center to create a below-grade drain around the entire rotunda housing The Battle of Atlanta painting.
-As part of the project, the Atlanta History Center added drainage/retention pits and bioswales (a drainage course with gentle sloped and vegetation-filled sides) at the nearby Smith Farm to help capture and filter runoff.
-Also, a 5,000-gallon cistern near the front of the Atlanta History Museum was added as part of Cyclorama construction, allowing, for the first time, the use of runoff storm water for irrigation.
+More than 1,000 tons of recycled concrete milled into crushed stone were used to enable Atlanta History Center to create a below-grade drain around the entire rotunda housing The Battle of Atlanta painting.
+As part of the project, Atlanta History Center added drainage/retention pits and bioswales (a drainage course with gentle sloped and vegetation-filled sides) at the nearby Smith Farm to help capture and filter runoff.
+Also, a 5,000-gallon cistern near the front of Atlanta History Museum was added as part of Cyclorama construction, allowing, for the first time, the use of runoff storm water for irrigation.

 Our thirty-three acres of gardens and woodland provide an abundance of habitat for pollinators, and tens of thousands of flowering plants that bloom throughout the year, with an emphasis on Georgia’s native plants.
 We are very strict in our use of pesticides, in accordance with our IPM strategy.
 Some of the best butterfly and other pollinator viewing sites are the wildflower meadow adjacent to the Wood Cabin in Swan Woods in summer and early fall.
 It is planted with Georgia Piedmont natives that include monarch larval host plants and favorite flowers to support our four honey bee hives.
 Another thriving pollinator site is the Entrance Gardens, with plants specifically selected to support native pollinators with an abundance of pollen, nectar, hollow stems for overwintering, and other habitat management practices.